Furnishings from waste in the built environment

 Unveiling its new residential development, Marrick & Co, the first One Planet Living (OPL) community in NSW, Mirvac sought to highlight the benefits of using recycled waste in the home environment.
 Having succeeded in diverting 95 per cent of waste from landfill in the construction of Marrick & Co, just short of the zero waste target in its “This Changes Everything” sustainability strategy, Mirvac wished to turn the spotlight on one of the OPL principles relating to materials by transforming waste products into beautiful and useable furnishings for the home.

 NSW Circular’s role has been to connect Mirvac to researchers at UNSW’s Sustainable Materials Research and Technology (SMaRT) Centre to demonstrate how waste materials can be given a new life, transformed into new, high quality products suitable for the residential sector.
+NSW Circular stays involved in each pilot project to help ensure it achieve its full potential.

 To complete the collaboration, Mirvac introduced Australian designer Emma Elizabeth and Coco Republic, to the SMaRT Centre, and together the team produced a series of furniture including a dining table, side tables, and artworks, made from waste plastic, glass, corflute and textiles sourced from local supply chains.
 The textiles include a designer dress donated by Emma Elizabeth, and the waste Corflute banners came from promotional posters on campus at UNSW that would have gone to landfill.